 So it’s not going to cost them anything in terms of hard costs or money from their budget.
 We will need to sit down with them to put their damage model together– how much they’ve expended on law enforcement, healthcare, education–to figure out what they really need from this litigation and also to figure out what they’re going to need in the future in terms of evading the nuisance that has been caused by the opioid epidemic in their community.

 Jason: And without knowing the full list of damages, has Sommers Schwartz done any research to determine the general size of the claim a municipality may have?

 Robert: Well, there have been damage models constructed by members of our group.
-And suffice it to say that the damages incurred by large, mid, even small counties will be in the millions
+And suffice it to say that the damages incurred by large, mid, even small counties will be in the millionsand millions of dollars.

 Jason: Is there anything else that you’d like to add?